Skip to content

 pub struct ProfileExtractorSkill;

-The SkillHandler trait defines the logic for your skill.
-The only required method is on_request, which is the entry point for any new task assigned to the skill.
+Implement SkillHandler to define the skill’s logic.
+The only required method is on_request, called for every new task assigned to the skill.

 use radkit::agent::{Artifact, LlmFunction, OnRequestResult, SkillHandler};